Pharmiliar/alx-low_level_programming/0x10-variadic_functions/README.md

-1. To be is to be the value of a variable
+2. One womans constant is another womans variable